Skip to main content Site Map

 • Morphine can be given by a midwife.
 It is normally given by injection and is intended to make you feel more relaxed and able to cope better with the pain of labour, but does not block pain completely.
 Morphine can make you feel sick, so is often given with medications to reduce this feeling.
 Morphine crosses the placenta and can make both you and your baby drowsy, so is not usually given within two hours of birth.
 Watch this video for more information.
 [MP4, 13 MB]

 • An epidural requires an anaesthetist to inject local anaesthetic near the spinal cord in the lower back.
 This effectively numbs the lower part of the body.
 A small plastic tube is inserted into the epidural space so that you can have further pain relief as required.
 An epidural requires a drip in your arm and may require a catheter in your bladder, because you might lose the urge to pass urine.
 Your baby's heart beat will be continually monitored if you have an epidural, and your blood pressure will be checked regularly.
 A very small number of women have a serious reaction to some anaesthetics drugs.
 If you have ever had a reaction to an anaesthetic drug, please tell your LMC.
-At National Women's Health we offer a full service for epidural anaesthesia if required.
+At National Women's Health, we offer a full service for epidural anaesthesia if required.
 Watch this video for more information.
 [MP4, 15 MB]

 Pain relief talks